epsln/YOLOv4LiDAR/readMe.md

 #Various notes:
 	The reference on the SIG is flipped on the y axis compared to the image (top down -> down top) The dataset is not completely clean: for example there are multiple instances of barrows being covered twice or more.
-This WILL cause issues down the line.
-Need to clean this, but hard to compare between CSV and GIS, also hard to automatise because of natural occlusion issues...